atharaq/atharaq.github.io/linear/lesson8.md

 * 1 solution (exactly) (a single point, which is 0-dimensional), or
 * infinitely many solutions.
 (Possibly 1-dimensional, 2-dimensional, or higher even.)

+If there are no solutions, the system is called *inconsistent*.
+If there are solutions (either 1 or infinitely manY), it is called *consistent*.

 For example:

 $$